N26 Review: the banking champion for newcomers?

 This N26 review goes into much details about its features, benefits & drawbacks, my experience and others’.
 You can find a quick summary below with the main take-aways.
 You are otherwise welcome to jump to a section in particular:

-- N26 is a safe, compelling option for most people that need a current account and payment card fast.
+- N26 is a compelling option for most people that need a current account and payment card fast when arriving in Germany.

 - Sign-up is fast and easy in most cases.
 Its UX is still ahead of the game and it’s a joy to use.

 - The service and customer support is available in English, German, French, Italian and Spanish.
 It’s available to residents of several countries in Europe, & the US.

 - Free standard account with free ATM withdrawals, free international payments.

 - Premium accounts are relevant for frequent travelers with excellent value.
 Standard account is still best for most people.

 - Be aware: No hotline for free accounts which can lead to tricky situations, especially in emergencies.
 No true credit card option.
 Mobile-only comes with its drawbacks sometimes.

 - Most N26 users recommends it because of the great value it provides, but they complain about unreliable or slow customer support in difficult situations.

 - N26 has recently come under fire from regulators because of weak anti-laundering measures and it has closed user accounts with no warning and little assistance.
 It cannot be trusted as a main and only account long term.